karolherbst/pixelflood/README.md

 Networking is done event based through libevent2

+This server doesn't cheat in any way.
+All commands are supported as specified.
+None of the commands are dropped.
+No throttling.

 The pixelbuffer is displayed through SDL2.

 I was able to achieve around 22 Gbit/s or 135 MPixel/s on an Intel i7-7700HQ CPU with threaded clients running on the same machine.